The role of zero emission fuels

 Aviation faces a particularly challenging pathway to decarbonisation, as aircraft produced today will have an expected lifespan of perhaps thirty years.
 Therefore even if we do develop zero emission aircraft, which is itself an important challenge, it will take several decades before they replace aircraft currently entering into service.
 And it’s not clear if we can develop zero emission aircraft for long-haul routes, which are responsible for the bulk of aviation emissions.
 As a result, there is an urgent need to develop and deploy zero emission fuels which can be “dropped in” to existing and future aircraft.

 However the right type of fuels need to be pursued.
 Using crop-based biofuels, as some have proposed, would cause negative effects such as driving deforestation or increasing food prices.
-Therefore the focus needs to be on Sustainable Advanced Fuels (SAF) – the advanced referring to fuels which are produced using feedstocks which don’t compete with food, or feedstocks derived from renewable electricity, known as e-kerosene and discussed below.
+Therefore the focus needs to be on Sustainable Aviation Fuels (SAF) which are produced using feedstocks which don’t compete with food, or feedstocks derived from renewable electricity, known as e-kerosene and discussed below.

 What determines if a fuel is ‘advanced’ and what is ‘e-kerosene’?

 The biggest determinate as to whether a fuel is truly sustainable is the choice of feedstock.
-Supporting Sustainable Advanced Biofuels means focusing on feedstocks which are advanced and therefore do not compete with food and forestry.
+It is important to focus on biofuels which are advanced and therefore do not compete with food and forestry.
 Examples include municipal solid waste (MSW) and forestry residue.
 However these feedstocks are limited, and/or have competing uses.
 Oftentimes, these advanced fuels directly or indirectly compete with food and forestry.
 We therefore cannot rely on them to decarbonise aviation.

 A potentially more abundant feedstock is renewable electricity, which can be used to produce synthetic kerosene, known as e-kerosene, when used to produce green hydrogen which is then combined with CO2 captured from the atmosphere.
 Renewable electricity is potentially far more abundant than the land needed for crop biofuels or feedstocks needed for advanced biofuels, and therefore should be the focus of efforts to decarbonise aviation.